-AB 617 requires CARB to publish air quality monitoring data provided by Air Districts through the implementation of CAMPs, on its website.
-Several community-led organizations participating in air monitoring efforts also submit their monitoring data to CARB to support CAMP initiatives and contribute to California's growing air monitoring network.
-To support these data, CARB built a new cloud-based data management system called AQview to support a wide range of monitoring technologies, pollutants, and data providers.
+AB 617 requires CARB to publish air quality monitoring data provided by Air Districts implementing CAMPs on its website.
+Several community-led organizations participating in air monitoring efforts contribute to California's growing air monitoring network, and they also submit their monitoring data to CARB.
+CARB has developed a new cloud-based data management system called AQview to support various monitoring technologies, pollutants, and data providers (Figure 8).
+AQview is a data visualization platform that provides easy access to air quality data to community members for their community-science-driven initiatives through transparency of how data are collected and processed.
+AQview is designed with simple, intuitive, and mobile-friendly interfaces.
 AQview currently houses all AB 617 air monitoring data and provides several features for publicly accessing these data.
-Current features include a real-time PM2.5 map, a time-series tool for analyzing recent trends, and a data download tool for supporting community science efforts.
-AQview functionality and data coverage will continue to expand in the coming years with new community monitors, the regulatory network, and sensor networks to improve the spatial coverage and utility of the system.
+Major features include a real-time PM2.5 map which is updated hourly, a time-series tool for analyzing recent trends at multiple sites, and a high-performance data download tool for the public to access all AB 617 monitoring data.
+Besides PM2.5, the other monitoring data currently available in the AQview system include those for PM10, ozone, nitrogen oxides, sulfur dioxide, black carbon, hydrogen sulfide, volatile organic compounds, and particulate metals, depending on the sites and communities.
+AQview functionality and data coverage will continue to expand in the coming years with new community monitors, emerging sensor networks, Community Air Grants projects, regulatory network, as well as special studies to improve the spatial coverage and utility of the system and address the needs of community members and other stakeholders.

 Additionally, CARB staff collaborates with the air districts to explore ways of analyzing the community monitoring data available in AQview, to help community members understand the air pollution levels in their communities and identify potential sources.
-CARB closely coordinates with air districts on data analysis results and provides presentations at steering committee meetings when requested.
+CARB closely coordinates with air districts on data analysis results and engages with steering committee members when requested.

-Figure 7: Screenshot of the AQview real-time PM2.5 map
+Figure 8: Screenshot of the AQview real-time PM2.5 map